 - In 1991, Algoma Steel Inc. installed a main filtration plant for wastewater discharge, which reduced levels suspended solids and phenols.
 It also decommissioned the Terminal Basin settling ponds, reducing discharges into the river. - Between 1997 and 1999 Algoma Steel Inc. invested in: a new biological treatment facility to treat Cokemaking wastewater, new direct casting facility, toxicity control system on the Bar and Strip process effluent, and a water recirculation system on Ironmaking Blast Furnace water facilities.
-These improvements led to reduced phenol, ammonia, cyanide, oil and grease, and suspended solids concentrations in wastewater and optimized water re-use by up to 90%. - Since 2002, Essar Steel Algoma Inc. (formerly Algoma Steel) has made upgrades to the Secondary Emission Control, Composition Adjustment System with Oxygen Blowing, and hot metal transfer Baghouses at the steelmaking operations to improve the capture efficiency of particulate matter. - In 2004, the facility established an extensive continuous air quality monitoring program surrounding the entire facility.
+These improvements led to reduced phenol, ammonia, cyanide, oil and grease, and suspended solids concentrations in wastewater and optimized water re-use by up to 90%. - Since 2002, Essar Steel Algoma Inc. (formerly

+- Algoma Steel) has made upgrades to the Secondary Emission Control, Composition Adjustment System with Oxygen Blowing, and hot metal transfer Baghouses at the steelmaking operations to improve the capture efficiency of particulate matter. - In 2004, the facility established an extensive continuous air quality monitoring program surrounding the entire facility.
 There are two continuous on-line monitoring stations and four continuous off-line monitoring stations used to measure several different parameters, including suspended particulate matter, dustfall, total reduced sulfur, metals, polycyclic aromatic hydrocarbons and volatile organic compounds.
-For more information on this see Essar's website. - In 2005, the company completed its Environmental Management Agreement with the Ministry of the Environment and Environment Canada for environmental improvements, and addressed surface water run-off from the coal piles by diverting it into a settling area to eliminate coal entering the river. - Beginning in 2007, a wind berm measuring 600 meters long by 10 meters high was constructed to deflect wind over Essar's coal piles to reduce the generation of wind-blown coal and particulates. - In 2009, Essar started up a new 70 megawatt Co-generation Facility that converts previously flared by-product fuels from the coke and iron making processes into electricity and steam for the steelworks.
+For more information on this see Essar's website. - In 2005, the company completed its Environmental Management Agreement with the Ministry of the Environment and Environment Canada for environmental improvements7, and addressed surface water run-off from the coal piles by diverting it into a settling area to eliminate coal entering the river. - Beginning in 2007, a wind berm measuring 600 meters long by 10 meters high was constructed to deflect wind over Essar's coal piles to reduce the generation of wind-blown coal and particulates. - In 2009, Essar started up a new 70 megawatt co-generation facility that converts previously flared by-product fuels from the coke and iron making processes into electricity and steam for the steelworks.
 This is the only facility of its kind in Canada and it reduces the facility's reliance on the provincial grid by approximately 50%.
-The use of these byproduct fuels to generate electricity, effectively off-sets the release of approximately 500,000 tonnes of carbon dioxide per year. - In 2009, in an effort to address air emissions, Essar added baghouses to its No. 7 blast furnace, the de-kish operations (see Action PS-9), and the lime plant baghouse was also upgraded.
-An extensive monitoring program was also initiated for the material storage and reprocessing site that monitors groundwater and surface water quality on a quarterly basis for the entire 320 hectare site.
+The use

-&lt;sup>6 For more information on the Environmental Management Agreement, please visit www.ec.gc.ca/epe-epa
+7 For more information on the Environmental Management Agreement, please visit www.ec.gc.ca/epe-epa